Headgear (martial arts): Wrestling

 Wrestling headgear is designed to protect the ears from damage.
 It features either soft or hard plastic ear covers and straps around the chin and back of the head.
 It is commonly used in grappling sports such as amateur wrestling, submission wrestling and Brazilian jiu-jitsu.

 Point fighting

 Point fighting headgear, which is commonly required in sport karate tournaments is made of a molded and dipped foam.
 This type of headgear is most common in no contact and semi contact fighting.
 It is designed to protect against accidental impact, including the head hitting the floor after a slip or knockdown.
 This sort of headgear can be open face, full faced and sometimes even a full plastic face shield.

+Taekwondo

+World Taekwondo requires red or blue head protectors.

+They can be provided with electronic sensors to register hits.